-Yes, my key lime pie filling is only 3 ingredients. (!!)
+Yes, you need just 3 ingredients. (!!!)
 If you’ve tried my key lime pie bars or mini key lime pies, you’ll notice that today’s filling is a little different.
-I typically add a little cream cheese to the filling to ensure stability and structure, but decided to skip it today.
-We’re keeping it traditional with this classic key lime pie, which means we’re using egg yolks, sweetened condensed milk, and key lime juice.
+I typically add a little cream cheese to those recipes for stability and structure.
+However, for a classic and custard-y pie, we’ll skip it.
+You just need egg yolks, sweetened condensed milk, and key limes.

 My success tip: Do yourself a favor and buy a bottle of key lime juice from the store.
 There’s a brand of bottled key lime juice that I love called Nellie & Joe’s in most major grocery stores next to the bottled lemon juice.
-Just make sure you’re using key lime juice, not regular lime juice.
 Otherwise you will spend 100 years juicing 500 tiny key limes yourself.
-You need an entire cup of key lime juice and yes, it will take you 100 years to squeeze them all!
+LOL.
+You need 1 cup (240ml) of key lime juice.
+(Fresh lime zest is optional for this pie.)

 How to Tell Key Lime Pie Is Done

 One of the most common and easily remedied key lime pie problems is over-baked pie.
-It’s tricky to know when the pie is done, but here’s my secret: bake the key lime pie until the filling is only slightly jiggly in the center (about 15–20 minutes).
-It should be firm to the touch, but not completely liquid or totally solid.
-The pie will continue to solidify as it cools.
+It’s tricky to know when the pie is done, but here’s my secret: bake the pie until the filling is only slightly jiggly in the center (about 18–20 minutes).
+It should be firm to the touch, but not totally solid.
+The pie will continue to set as it cools.

-Cool the pie completely on a wire rack, then cover and chill for at least 1 hour before serving.
-I recommend garnishing your key lime pie prior to serving.
+Cool the pie completely on a wire rack, then cover and chill for at least 1 hour before garnishing, slicing, and serving.

 How to Decorate Key Lime Pie

-Let the key lime flavor stand out and keep garnishes simple.
+Let the refreshing citrus flavor stand out, and keep the garnishes simple.